compsocialscience/summer-institute/2020/maastricht/apply.md

 ---

-No travel and accommodation stipends are available for this event.
-We are happy to facilitate 2-week summer subrentals to the best of our abilities, as Maastricht is a student city without a housing campus.
-Throughout the duration of the summer institute, lunches and refreshments will be available, and two dinners will be hosted at the beginning and end of the event.
+No travel and accommodation stipends are available for the Summer Institute.
+Maastricht is a student city without a housing campus, but all accepted applicants will be provided with information on available housing options.
+Throughout the duration of the Summer Institute, lunches and refreshments will be available.